How to protect yourself from nuisance calls and messages

 You may get an automated response thanking you for the report and giving you further instructions if needed, such as forwarding on the number that the spam text message was sent from.
 You will not be charged for forwarding spam texts to 7726.

 If you are unhappy about receiving such texts or continue to receive them after asking the sender to stop, you should complain to the ICO.
-You can complain to the ICO by phone 0303 123 1113 or online
+You can complain to the ICO online or by phone, on 0303 123 1113.

 These tips are intended to help you reduce and deal with nuisance calls and messages.